-The backbone of the project is an 800-mile, 42-inch diameter pipeline.
+The backbone of the Alaska LNG Project is an 807-mile, 42-inch diameter mainline pipeline, including an offshore pipeline section crossing Cook Inlet.
 With a daily capacity of 3.3 billion cubic feet, multiple compressor stations along the pipeline will help carry natural gas from the North Slope to Southcentral Alaska.
-Multiple interconnection points along the pipeline will provide for in-state gas distribution.
+The pipeline would be a buried pipeline with the exception of two planned aerial water crossings, aboveground crossings of active faults, and the offshore pipeline.
+Multiple interconnection points along the pipeline will provide for in-state gas distribution to Alaskans.

 With the pipeline will come a stable supply of natural gas for Alaskans, ensuring they have access to a long-term and affordable gas supply for home heating and industrial needs.
-This economic resource will also drive multiple industries for Alaska including refining, and other industrial developments throughout resource-rich Alaska.
-The pipeline will transport North Slope resources to Nikiski for export to international LNG markets, ensuring demand and spurring new exploration projects throughout the state.
+Making this clean energy resource available will also benefit multiple industries in Alaska including refining, mining, and other industrial developments throughout our resource-rich state.
+The pipeline will transport North Slope natural gas to Nikiski for export to international LNG markets, ensuring future demand and spurring new oil and gas exploration projects throughout the state.

 - Multiple interconnection points for in-state gas distribution

 - Average throughput of 3.1 billion cubic feet per day; maximum capacity of 3.3 billion cubic feet per day

 Visit the Project Map to view the pipeline route.